awsdocs/aws-glue-developer-guide/doc_source/dev-endpoint-tutorial-EC2-notebook.md

 1. Enter an AWS CloudFormation stack server name such as `demo-cf`, using only alphanumeric characters and hyphens\.

-1. Choose an IAM role that you have set up with a trust relationship to Amazon EC2, as documented in [Step 5: Create an IAM Role for Notebooks](create-an-iam-role-notebook.md)\.
+1. Choose an IAM role that you have set up with a trust relationship to Amazon EC2, as documented in [Step 5: Create an IAM Role for Notebook Servers](create-an-iam-role-notebook.md)\.

 1. Choose an Amazon EC2 key pair that you have generated on the Amazon EC2 console \([https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\), or choose **Create EC2 key pair** to generate a new one\.
 Remember where you have downloaded and saved the private key portion of the pair\.
 This key pair is different from the SSH key you used when creating your development endpoint \(the keys that Amazon EC2 uses are 2048\-bit SSH\-2 RSA keys\)\.
-For more information about Amazon EC2 keys, see [Amazon EC2 Key Pairs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)\.
+For more information about Amazon EC2 keys, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)\.

    It is to generally a good practice to ensure that the private\-key file is write\-protected so that it is not accidentally modified\.
 On macOS and Linux systems, do this by opening a terminal and entering `chmod 400 private-key-file path`\.
 On Windows, open the console and enter `attrib -r private-key-file path`\.